Decision making and processing

 substitute for Head of department when necessary.

-Director of strategic collaboration handles strategic and
+The Assistant Head of Department handles strategic and

 operative issues related to collaboration with external partners